 Seats for chairs used in a 24/7 environment need to be strengthened to “carry the load”.
 Normal or standard office chair seats are not designed for a heavy duty application.

 The chair SEAT consists of 3 major components, namely:

 a.
 The seat base

 Common materials used for the seat base are plywood, polypropylene or nylon.
 A seat suitable for a heavy duty chair needs thicker plywood with more laminations.
 Heavy duty seats made from polypropylene or nylon require additional structural webs or steel reinforcement.

 Flexible Polyurethane foam is used on all office chair seats, and may be either block cut or moulded.
 Moulded foam, like that used for a car seat, is more resilient and will last longer.
 Good quality, high density moulded foam is essential for all heavy duty office chairs.

 Select an upholstery material that suits the operating environment.
 Polyesther, acrylic or nylon weaves are breathable but more difficult to clean than vinyl or leather.

-4. The Backrest of the chair
+4. The Backrest of heavy duty office chairs

 The chair BACKREST consists of 3 major components, namely: